yldio/asap-hub/docs/demo-studio/PROGRESS.md

 Newest first.
 One entry per working session: what landed, what was verified, what moved.

 ### 2026-08-28

+- Unblocked local media: the hub's MinIO had no published ports because another project owns 9000/9001, which is what made uploads fail with a 500.
+Remapped to 9010/9011 and verified a presigned multipart round trip end to end (F-002 resolved).
+- Landed the shared timeline package, the studio data model, the `projects/` key layout, the shared video write helpers and the project timeline endpoints.
+Nine commits, all scoped tests green, format, typecheck and full lint clean.
+- Found and logged two pre-existing local environment problems that limit verification: package builds cannot run (F-005) and `test/storage.test.ts` cannot parse (F-006).
+Both need a decision from the product owner.

+### Planning, earlier that day

 - Explored the existing demo hub end to end and wrote the plan; the product owner approved it.
 - Decisions taken: companion snippet for cursor capture with the events editable afterwards; sources